-Inventory of the James B. Duke Society Reference Collection, 1997-ongoing
+Guide to the James B. Duke Society Reference Collection, 1997-ongoing

 Collection includes an invitation and remarks made by Nannerl Overholser Keohane for the 1997 James B. Duke Society Gala Recognition Weekend.

-- James B. Duke Society Reference Collection, 1997-ongoing
+- James B. Duke Society Reference collection

 - 0.5 Linear Feet, 2 Items

 - David M. Rubenstein Rare Book & Manuscript Library